 Exchange rates fluctuate daily and are due to supply and demand.
 If demand is high, the price goes up for that currency, and if it goes down, it will cost less.
-Factors that come into play for exchange rate fluctuations are government actions, consumer spending and/or political upheaval.
+Factors that come into play for exchange rate fluctuations are government actions, consumer spending, and/or political upheaval.
 The supply of money and the interest rates of that country’s central bank are major factors that the government uses to manipulate the economy and, in turn, affect the domestic currency.

 Service Credit Union, as well as all other financial institutions operating overseas on a U.S. military installation, purchase foreign currency at a rate known as the wholesale rate or purchase rate.
-This rate is set by and agreed between the host nation and the U.S. government.
+This rate is set by and agreed upon between the host nation and the U.S. government.
 This is like a deli owner loading up on pickles at a wholesale market – items are bought at a wholesale price to sell for profit.
-In this case, the profit to sell Euros is to cover administrative cost.
+In this case, the profit to sell Euros is to cover the administrative costs.

 The Individual Rate is the rate that you will most commonly use.
 It is the rate at which you will purchase your euros.
 Purchasing or spending €500 at the exchange rate (as of 08/05/2020) of €0.8278 will cost you $604.01.

 Here is how the formula works: Euro Amount divided by the Individual rate = USD Amount.